Comedian (character): Doomsday Clock

 In the sequel comic book Doomsday Clock, the Comedian seemingly turns up alive when he confronts Ozymandias at the time when he was in the DC Universe meeting with Lex Luthor.
-It is revealed that Doctor Manhattan has captured the Comedian from moments before his death, causing him to wash ashore outside the city of Metropolis and greeting him.
-The Comedian continues on the trail of Mime and Marionette.
-He catches up to Joker, Mime, and Marionette when they attend an underground villain meeting held by Riddler to discuss the Superman Theory.
-He makes himself known by shooting Typhoon in the face.
-While pursuing them, he evades Giganta's attacks, shoots Riddler in the leg, and uses a grenade to defeat the other villains present.
+It is revealed that Doctor Manhattan has captured the Comedian from moments before his death.
+Comedian catches up to Joker, Mime, and Marionette when they attend an underground villain meeting held by Riddler to discuss the Superman Theory.
+He evades Giganta's attacks, shoots Riddler in the leg, and uses a grenade to defeat the other villains present.
 When Mime and Marionette are in bed together the next morning, the Comedian catches up to them, planning to use them to find Ozymandias.
-Before the Comedian can do anything, Joker comes to Mime and Marionette's rescue where he uses a joy buzzer on the Comedian.
-As Batman gets free and fights Joker, Mime and Marionette escape with the Comedian and the Lantern Battery.
-Upon catching up with Ozymandias and shooting him, Luthor shoots the Comedian with a device which returns him to the moment he was taken from, leaving him to die which horrified him and feeling denied of his revenge.
+Before the Comedian can do anything, Joker comes to Mime and Marionette's rescue and uses a joy buzzer on Comedian, who escapes.
+Luthor shoots the Comedian with a device which returns him to the moment he was taken from, leaving him to die.